Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: Novikov problem and the geometric limit for the case of 3 quasiperiods.

 The first example of chaotic open trajectory was constructed by S.P.Tsarev (\cite{tsarev,dynn4}) for the case of irrationality 2.
 The corresponding chaotic trajectory, however, has an asymptotic direction but can not be bounded by any straight strip of the finite width in ${\mathbb R}^{2}$.
 As was later proved by I.A.Dynnikov (\cite{dynn4}) this situation always takes place for chaotic trajectories in the case of irrationality 2.
 The asymptotic behavior of conductivity tensor reveals also the strong anisotropy for large $\tau$ in this situation with slightly different from (\ref{sigmaik}) dependence on $\tau$ for $\tau \rightarrow \infty$.

-The more complicated chaotic trajectories were constructed by I.A.Dynnikov (\cite{dynn4}) for the case of irrationality 3 (the approximate form of such kind of trajectories is shown on Fig. 3, b).
-The trajectories of this second kind don't have any asymptotic direction in ${\mathbb R}^{2}$ "walking everywhere" in the plane.
+More complicated chaotic trajectories were constructed by I.A.Dynnikov (\cite{dynn4}) for the case of irrationality 3 (the approximate form of such kind of trajectories is shown on Fig. 3, b).
+The trajectories of this second kind don't have any asymptotic direction in ${\mathbb R}^{2}$ ``walking everywhere'' in the plane.
 The form of conductivity tensor for this type of trajectories was suggested in \cite{malts} and is more complicated then (\ref{sigmaik}).
 We will not discuss here all the details and just say that the conductivity decreases in this case in all directions for $\tau \rightarrow \infty$ as some non-integer powers of $\tau$.\footnote{The consideration in \cite{malts} is based on the purely geometrical aspects and does not include the quantum corrections due to the jumps from one part of trajectory to another.
-It can be shown, however, that for chaotic trajectories of Dynnikov type these jumps should be also important for rather big values of $\tau$.
-It's possible to show also that the power dependence on $\tau$ should then change to rapid exponential decreasing of $\sigma$ when $\tau \rightarrow \infty$ after some characteristic (rather big) value of $\tau$ due to these quantum corrections.} Let us also add here that all the chaotic trajectories are completely unstable with respect to the small variations of parameters $(\bm{\eta}_{1}, \bm{\eta}_{2}, \bm{\eta}_{3}, a_{1}, a_{2}, a_{3}, I_{1}, I_{2}, I_{3})$ (but remain chaotic with the "same geometric properties" under the action of the "quasiperiodic group").
+It can be shown, however, that for chaotic trajectories of Dynnikov type these jumps should be also important for rather big values of $\tau$.} Let us also add here that all the chaotic trajectories are completely unstable with respect to small variations of parameters $(\bm{\eta}_{1}, \bm{\eta}_{2}, \bm{\eta}_{3}, a_{1}, a_{2}, a_{3}, I_{1}, I_{2}, I_{3})$ (but remain chaotic with the ``same geometric properties'' under the action of the ``quasiperiodic group'').